AD | These project is in collaboration with Gorilla Glue, but all opinions are my own

 Making The Acorns

-1. If you are using ready made felt balls, skip this step.
-First make the acorn nut.
-To do this tear off the wool fleece into small clumps.
-Soak them briefly in warm slightly soapy water.
+Step1: If you are using ready-made felt balls, skip this step.
+First, make the acorn nut.
+To do this, tear off the wool fleece into small clumps.
+Soak them briefly in warm, slightly soapy water.

-2. Next, make the stem and the acorn cup out of brown paper.
+Step 2: Make the stem and the acorn cup out of brown paper.
 Firstly cut the craft wire into approx 5 cm lengths.
-Next cut strips of brown paper about 5 mm wide and 10 cm long.
+Next, cut strips of brown paper about 5 mm wide and 10 cm long.
 Also, cut out brown paper semi-circles about 5 cm in length.

-Make the stem of the acorn by wrapping the craft wire with the strip of brown paper.
+Make the acorn’s stem by wrapping the craft wire with a strip of brown paper.
 Use a drop of Gorilla Super Glue Micro Precise to secure the paper strip at the end.
 Please hold for 10-45 seconds.

-Next, wrap the semi-circle of brown paper around the bottom half of a felt ball and then fold and secure in place with another drop of Gorilla Super Glue Micro Precise.
+Next, wrap the semi-circle of brown paper around the bottom half of a felt ball and then fold and secure it with another drop of Gorilla Super Glue Micro Precise.

 Finish off the acorn by sticking the end of the wire stem into the felt ball.